logzio/logzio-helm/charts/logzio-monitoring/README.md

 # logzio-monitoring

-The `logzio-monitoring` Helm Chart facilitates the shipping of Kubernetes telemetry—including logs, metrics, traces, and security reports—to your Logz.io account.
+The `logzio-monitoring` Helm Chart facilitates the process of sending Kubernetes telemetry data—such as logs, metrics, traces, and security reports—to your Logz.io account.

 **Note:** This project is currently in *beta* and may undergo changes.